kailash-manasarovar/statement/docs/timeline/2026/january.md

 - He made a beeline for me and was extremely pervy.
 - My mates, boys my age - Robin and the electrician's apprentice - were a bit surprised.
 - We all decided Alan was a pervert due to his behavior.
+- He seemed to be following us around the shops, and whenever we saw him we laughed and hid from him.

 ![Message to Arul about Jesse Brough](../../content/images/message-to-arul-2.png)